rozap/exgpg/README.md

 proc.err #will give an error description, if one occurred
 ```

-Options are passed directly to `gpg`, with a transformation to change the the `key_with_underscore` keylist convention in elixir to the `--key-with-dashes`.
+Options are passed directly to `gpg`, with a transformation to change the `key_with_underscore` keylist convention in elixir to the `--key-with-dashes`.
 Most options should Just Work™.